shriyanshgautam/SnTC-Streamify/readme.md

 ## License

-This project is licensed under the Apache License - see the [LICENSE](LICENSE.txt) file for details
+This project is licensed under the Apache License - see the [LICENSE](LICENSE.txt) file for details.
+Updated